Mixed orthogonality graphs for continuous-time state space models and orthogonal projections: Introduction

-The conditional orthogonality relations in the definition of (local) Granger causality and (local) contemporaneous uncorrelatedness can be expressed equivalently by orthogonal projections of the component processes $Y_v(t+h)$ ($t\in\R$, $h\geq 0$, $v\in V$) and their highest derivative, respectively, on well-defined linear subspaces.
+The conditional orthogonality relations in the definition of (local) Granger causality and (local) contemporaneous correlation can be expressed equivalently by orthogonal projections of the component processes $Y_v(t+h)$ ($t\in\R$, $h\geq 0$, $v\in V$) and their highest derivative, respectively, on well-defined linear subspaces.
 To the best of our knowledge, the orthogonal projections for multivariate state space models and their derivatives required in this paper have not yet been addressed in the existing literature.
-Although \cite{RO67}, III, 5, is devoted to the topic of predictions for general stationary processes and touches briefly on univariate processes with a spectral density matrix which is a rational function, the representations in that book are based on a specific maximal decomposition of the spectral density matrix.
+Although \cite{RO67}, III, 5, is devoted to the topic of predictions for general stationary processes, the representations in that book are based on a specific maximal decomposition of the spectral density matrix of that process.
 This decomposition is generally not expressible as a simple formula, and so he only considers univariate examples.
 The orthogonal projections of univariate CARMA processes were discussed in the previous paper by \cite{BR15}.
-They provide representations for the linear projection of a CARMA process at time $t$ onto the entire linear space generated by the CARMA process up to time $0$, and for the conditional expectation on the $\sigma$-algebra generated by the CARMA process up to time $0$.
-A multivariate generalisation of the conditional expectation result using the $\sigma$-algebra generated by the whole MCARMA process up to time $0$ can be found in \cite{BA19}, Corollary 4.11, but the statement is not consistent with the comprehensible result of \cite{BR15}.
-In any case, in this paper we require not only projections of $Y_v(t+h)$ on the linear space of the past of the process $\CY_V$ up to time $t$, but also on linear subspaces generated by subprocesses, and additionally the projections of the highest derivatives of $Y_v(t+h)$.
+They provide representations for the linear projection of a CARMA process $Y(h)$ onto the entire linear space generated by the CARMA process up to time $t=0$, and for the conditional expectation of $Y(h)$ on the $\sigma$-algebra generated by the CARMA process up to time $t=0$.
+A multivariate generalisation of the conditional expectation result using the $\sigma$-algebra generated by the whole multivariate CARMA (MCARMA) process up to time $t=0$ can be found in \cite{BA19}, Corollary 4.11, but the statement is not consistent with the comprehensible result of \cite{BR15}.
+In any case, in this paper, we require not only projections of $Y_v(t+h)$ on the linear space of the past of the process $\CY$ up to time $t$, but also on linear subspaces generated by subprocesses, and additionally the projections of the highest derivatives of $Y_v(t+h)$.